F-Stack/f-stack/dpdk/doc/guides/eventdevs/dsw.rst

 Limitations
 -----------

-Unattended Ports
+Port Maintenance
 ~~~~~~~~~~~~~~~~

-The distributed software eventdev uses an internal signaling schema
+The distributed software eventdev uses an internal signaling scheme
 between the ports to achieve load balancing.
-In order for this to
+Therefore, it does not
-work, the application must perform enqueue and/or dequeue operations
+set the ``RTE_EVENT_DEV_CAP_MAINTENANCE_FREE`` flag.

-on all ports.
+During periods when the application thread using a particular port is

-Producer-only ports which currently have no events to enqueue should
+neither attempting to enqueue nor to dequeue events, it must
-periodically call rte_event_enqueue_burst() with a zero-sized burst.
+repeatedly call rte_event_maintain() on that port.

-Ports left unattended for longer periods of time will prevent load
+Ports left unmaintained for long periods of time will prevent load
-balancing, and also cause traffic interruptions on the flows which
+balancing and cause traffic interruptions on flows which are in the
-are in the process of being migrated.
+process of being migrated.

 Output Buffering
 ~~~~~~~~~~~~~~~~